nicolesteck/IndividualProject/timelog.md

 <br ><br />2/4: 6 hours - flesh out project plan, add a couple more screens
 (search results & sync confirmation) and begin to think through flow of JSPs/servlets.
 Last 4 hours were trying to debug a hibernate issue.
+<br /><br />2/5: 2 hours - videos and trying to implement hibernate in project